Undeclared

-Undeclared is an American sitcom created by Judd Apatow, which aired on Fox during the 2001–02 season.
+Undeclared is an American sitcom created by Judd Apatow, which aired on Fox from September 25, 2001 to March 12, 2002.
 The show has developed a cult following, and in 2012, Entertainment Weekly listed it at #16 in the "25 Best Cult TV Shows from the Past 25 Years".

 Premise

 The half-hour comedy was Judd Apatow's follow-up to an earlier television series he worked on, Freaks and Geeks, which also lasted for one season.
 Undeclared centers on a group of college freshmen at the fictional University of Northeastern California.
 Unlike Freaks and Geeks, it is set contemporaneously (early 2000s) rather than the early 1980s.